ardent-development/Clicker/README.txt

  * If any issues happen during execution of the program, the calculator's operating system will catch them and the program will stop.
     - If there is an error during calculation, then it is highly likely that the issue lies in your input.
+If you are positive that it's an issue in the program, feel free to reach out to the author.

 IV.
 USAGE